Churches Working Together: Local and National

 A New Framework for Local Unity in Mission is a recent paper which aims to revitalise local ecumenical working, and suggests new ways of working for the future.

 We aim to encourage Baptists to engage ecumenically at whatever level they feel able.
 Please do contact Hilary Treavis to talk further.

 Nationally, our Union is a member of the Free Churches Group, Churches Together in England, and Churches Together in Britain and Ireland which coordinate and encourage ecumenical working.

-which looks at the distinctive contributions Baptists have to make to the ecumenical movement, and the future hopes and challenges of the journey.
+Click here for the Baptists and Ecumenism paper which looks at the distinctive contributions Baptists have to make to the ecumenical movement, and the future hopes and challenges of the journey.

-The Joint Public Issues Team is an ecumenical collaboration of Methodist, Baptist and United Reformed Churches working together on justic and political issues.
+The Joint Public Issues Team is an ecumenical collaboration of Methodist, Baptist, Church of Scotland and United Reformed Churches working together on justice and political issues.

 Our Union is often invited to send representatives to national and international events.
 Their experiences are often published through the Baptist Times:

 Two rounds of conversations with the Church of England have been held, which have resulted in the publication of Pushing at the Boundaries of Unity (and the PBU Studies); and Sharing the Faith at the Boundaries of Unity (and the Sharing the Faith Study Guide).